InuyashaYang/SAE_Training/README.md

 # SAE_Training
-The repository for top-k structured SAE training mission
+The repository for top-k structured SAE training mission.
+Largely immigrated from other programs.